-The visual brightness of comet’s are measured by the magnitude scale.
+The visual brightness of comets are measured by the visual magnitude scale.
 It can sometimes be referred to as the ‘apparent’ magnitude scale as it is always based on an object’s brightness as viewed from the Earth.
-This is the same scale that is used for all astronomical objects from asteroids and meteors to planets, moons, galaxies and even spacecraft.
-There are a couple peculiar characteristics of the visual magnitude scale.
-The first being, the lower the number, the brighter the object which compared to many other measuring scales seems backward.
+This is the same scale that is used for all astronomical objects from asteroids and meteors to planets, moons, galaxies and spacecraft.
+There are a few peculiar characteristics of the visual magnitude scale.
+The first thing that may seem a little odd for a scale is that the lower the number, the brighter the object is.
+Compared to many other measuring scales, this seems backward.
 The second characteristic is that each increase in integer represents an increase in brightness of 2.5 times.
 For example, an object of magnitude 5 is two and a half times the brightness of an object of magnitude 6.

-To help get a better understanding, see the chart below of common astronomical objects and their typical magnitude. (some objects vary in brightness depending on orbital position etc)
+To help get a better understanding, see the chart below of common astronomical objects and their typical magnitude.
+Some objects have a variable brightness depending on their orbital position relative to the Earth.

 |The Full Moon||-13|

 |International Space Station||0 to -3.9|

 |Sirius (The brightest star)||-1.4|

 |Faintest stars visible through 10×50 binoculars||9|

 |Faintest stars visible through a small telescope (3″)||11|

 |Faintest stars visible through a large telescope (12″)||15|

 If you go to the current visible comets page, you’ll now be able to get an idea of how bright current observable comets are at the moment by looking at the mag column in the table.